-In addition, being that with Roth money the IRS receives their tithe up front, there are no required minimum distributions (RMDs) for Roth IRAs.
-This gives you complete flexibility with regard to those funds, allowing them to keep growing tax free and asset protected, indefinitely.
+In addition, being that with Roth money the IRS receives their tithe up front, there are no required minimum distributions (RMDs) for Roth IRAs (unless inherited).
+This gives you complete flexibility with regard to the withdrawal of those funds, allowing them to keep growing tax free and asset protected, indefinitely.

 Roth vs. Traditional: Which is better?

 There are many factors to consider when choosing whether to make a Roth or traditional contribution to your retirement account.
-Among those are the value of a current tax deduction, expectations regarding future taxation, and the nature of the investment strategy being pursued.
+Among those are:

 Roth vs. Traditional: When Roth is the Clear Winner

 If the investment strategy may generate very high returns, Roth is the way to go.
 Case closed.

 When an asset will grow manifold over time, all that growth will be taxable as ordinary income – and will be decimated.
 With Roth accounts, you pay the tithe upfront on the initial investment and enjoy tax free returns on all the astronomical returns.